The tropical critical point and mirror symmetry: Introduction

-We note that this result also has a precursor for the flag variety $SL_n/B$ which is due to Nishinou, Nohara and Ueda.
-Namely the fiber under the Gelfand-Zetlin moment map of the center of a Gelfand-Zetlin polytope is a non-displaceable Lagrangian torus in the flag variety, see \cite{NNU:GC}.
+We remark that this application to Lagrangians in toric symplectic manifolds also has an analogue for the flag manifold $U(n)/T_c$ which is due to Nishinou, Nohara and Ueda.
+Namely the fiber under the Gelfand-Zetlin moment map of the center of a Gelfand-Zetlin polytope is a non-displaceable Lagrangian torus, see \cite{NNU:GC}.

 Laurent polynomials arise in mirror symmetry for toric varieties, but they also play a role for more general varieties which have a toric degeneration.
 In this setting, because the toric degenerations will not be unique, it is natural to expect a multitude of Laurent polynomials associated to the same variety.
-The way one generally tries makes sense of a plethora of Laurent polynomials that one thinks are mirror to a single variety, is by relating these various Laurent polynomials to one another through birational transformations called {\it mutations}.
+The way one generally tries to makes sense of a plethora of Laurent polynomials that one thinks of as mirror to a single variety, is by relating these various Laurent polynomials to one another through birational transformations called {\it mutations}.
 This can be mutation as in the sense of cluster varieties \cite{FZ1, GHKK}; for an explicit example related to mirror symmetry see \cite{RW}.
-Or it can be a more general type of mutation, as in \cite{ACGK:mutations}.
+Or it can be a more general type of mutation, as in \cite{ACGK:mutations,CKPT}.
 We show that as long as mutation preserves positivity and Laurentness of our function $W$, then it also preserves the positive critical point.
-This opens the way to a generalisation of the above applications from toric varieties to other settings such as non-toric Fano varieties.
+This opens the way to an extension of the above applications from toric varieties to other settings such as non-toric Fano varieties.

 The paper is organised as follows.
-An important part of our set-up is Lusztig's construction of the topicalisation of a torus via a local field with a positive semifield.
+An important part of our set-up is the construction of the topicalisation of a torus via a local field with a positive semifield as used by Lusztig.
 This construction is laid out in Section~\ref{s:tropicalisation}.
 Then in Section~\ref{s:theorems} we are able to restate the two main theorems from above in a coordinate-free way.